Emergency Relief Centres

-In the event of a bushfire, relief centres will be set up to assist people who have been displaced or need assistance.
+In the event of an emergency that significantly impacts the community, relief centres will be set up to assist people who have been displaced or need assistance.
 In emergencies, situations can change rapidly.
 Keep up to date during emergencies via the Strathbogie Shire Council Facebook page in a timely manner.
 Our relief centre location will be shared there and with the media.

 The VicRoads website has up-to-date information in relation to road closures.
 Emergencies can quickly result in the closure of roads – before you travel, ensure your route is clear and use multiple sources to stay informed.